armadaproject/armada/docs/libraries.md

 # Libraries

 ## Overview
-Client libraries for Armada are under active development.
-This document is intended to document what clients exist and how to use them.
+This document is an overview of Armada client libraries.

 ## Python
-Armada provides python client bindings providing access to the RPC API.
+Here, we give an overview of the Armada Python client.

 ### Installation
 Prerequisites for installation include a working Python installation and poetry.
 You may wish to install the client into a virutalenv.